EmanEldeeb/JavaScript-tasks/README.md

 # Hangman game
 1-guess the word letters
-2-if it is right will be added to the bottom container to form the word
+2-if it is right it will be added to the bottom container to form the word
 3-on each wrong choose part of the gallows will appear
 4-we have 8 tries = to gallows parts to lose
   ### [live demo play](https://emaneldeeb.github.io/JavaScript-tasks/Hangman-game/index.html)